wp-plugins/social-exchange-plugin/readme.txt

 == Screenshots ==

-1. Get Facebook shares for your posts from other users.
-Allocate 5 points for one share request.
+1. Set the maximum number of shares you want to receive and start the campaign.
+2. An easy way to manage your sharing campaigns.
+3. MoreSharesForYou panel
-2. Share other users posts and earn points.
+4. Share other users posts and earn points.